santhosh-tekuri/kubernetes/setup/README.md

 # kubernetes-vagrant

-kubernetes 1.15 multinode cluster using vagrant
+kubernetes 1.18 multinode cluster using vagrant

 there are two types of setups available:
-- using virtualbox machines: do `ln -s Vagrantfile.vbox Vagrantfile`
+- using virtualbox machines:
+  - do `ln -s Vagrantfile.vbox Vagrantfile`
-- using lxd containers: do `ln -s Vagrantfile.lxd Vagrantfile`
+- using lxd containers:
+  - do `ln -s Vagrantfile.lxd Vagrantfile`
+  - do `vagrant plugin install vagrant-disksize`

 the cluster includes: